wgerenutti/multisitemetatag/readme.md

 You can install this module using Composer.
 Make sure Composer is installed on your system and run the following command in the root of your Magento project:

+`composer config repositories.wgerenutti/multisitemetatag vcs git@github.com:wgerenutti/multisitemetatag.git`
-`composer require wgerenutti/multisitemetatag`
+ `composer require wgerenutti/multisitemetatag:^1`

 After successful installation, run Magento update commands to enable the module:

-`php bin/magento module:enable Wgerenutti_MultiSiteMetaTag
+`php bin/magento module:enable Wgerenutti_MultiSiteMetaTag`
-php bin/magento setup:upgrade
+`php bin/magento setup:upgrade`
-php bin/magento cache:clean`
+`php bin/magento cache:clean`

 ## Module Objectives